 Irish Soda Bread is a traditional quick bread that has been around for many years.
-The first soda bread recipe publicized in the US was in the late 1700's in a book titled The First American Cookbook: A Facsimile of "American Cookery," 1796, written by Amelia Simmons.
-This bread originally was made with the use of buttermilk, however, making this plant-based version is just as easy and even more delicious!
+The first soda bread recipe publicized in the US was in the late 1700s in a book titled The First American Cookbook: A Facsimile of "American Cookery," 1796, written by Amelia Simmons.
+This bread was initially made using dairy-derived buttermilk; however, making this plant-based version is just as easy and delicious!

 Preheat the oven to 375°

-3 tablespoons ground flaxseed or 4 1/2 teaspoons Ener-G Egg Replacer (the equivalent of 3 eggs)
+3 vegan eggs: (3 tablespoons ground flaxseed OR 4 1/2 teaspoons Ener-G Egg Replacer + 6 tablespoons warm water

 4 cups unbleached all-purpose flour

 1 teaspoon grated orange zest